 - Primary downloads are treated as real deliverables, with browser download behavior verified before review.

-- PDF packets carry enough substance to justify printing and are laid out with intentional page control.
+- PDFs carry enough substance to justify printing and are laid out with intentional page control.

 - Public pages avoid secrets, credentials, private infrastructure, customer data, and internal project labels.